Trump accuses Google of hiding 'fair media' coverage of him

-WASHINGTON (Reuters) - U.S. President Donald Trump said without providing evidence on Tuesday that Google’s search engine was hiding “fair media” coverage of him and said he would address the situation, without giving any details.
+WASHINGTON (Reuters) - U.S. President Donald Trump said on Tuesday Google’s search engine was hiding “fair media” coverage of him, without providing evidence, and said he would address the situation, although he gave no details.

 In a pair of tweets, Trump said Google search results for “Trump News” showed only the reporting of what he terms fake news media.